-My Peer to Peer Lending Investments August 2018
+My Peer to Peer Lending Investments, June 2020

-When I first began thinking of investing into peer to peer lending, it was overwhelming.
-There were so many options and so many questions.
+When I began investing into peer to peer lending, it was overwhelming.
+There were so many options and I had so many questions.
 Which peer to peer sites were reputable and which were the safest?
 Were they profitably operated and if not, could they sustain losses?
-It took months of research to answer these questions.
-After all was said and done, I thought it would be helpful for you to know which peer to peer lending sites I personally invest in.
+Could they recover money from non-paying borrowers?
+It took months of research to answer these questions and I’m happy to offer my experiences and opinions on Financial Thing.

 Want to find out which peer to peer lending sites are my favourites?
 Click here and instantly receive my complimentary Top 5 Peer to Peer Lending Sites Report.

 Disclaimers: I am not paid to write my reviews and I’m not employed by any of the companies I write about.
 In most cases, I have invested or continue to invest my own money through these companies.
 In order to keep the website financially viable, the sign-up links on this website are referral links and I do accept advertising in the form of banner ads.
 This advertising in no way influences my reviews and opinions.
 When you sign up for an account through my website, in some cases I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
 You can read more about my referral links and banner advertising here.

 ** This page is for information purposes only.
 This information is not financial advice and has been prepared without taking your objectives, financial situation or needs into account.
 You should consider its appropriateness for your circumstances.
 All investing carries risks.
 Opinions expressed in this review are opinions based on my own personal experiences.
 The FSCS does not cover peer to peer lending, crowdlending or crowdfunding and your capital is at risk.
 Please don’t invest more than you can afford to lose. **